Kingxukai/linux/Documentation/core-api/list.rst

     | clowns |-->| Grock |-->| Dimitri |-->| Pic |-->| Alfredo |-->| Pio |-'
     '--------'   '-------'   '---------'   '-----'   '---------'   '-----'

-The example code being used to demonstrate list rotations is the following:
+The example code being used to demonstrate list rotations is the woke following:

 .. code-block:: c